AlenaBukilic/research-helper/README.md

 # Research Helper

 An AI-powered research assistant built with Gradio and OpenAI Agents that performs deep research on any topic.
-The system uses a multi-agent architecture to plan searches, gather information, synthesize comprehensive reports, and deliver them via email.
+The system uses an autonomous multi-agent architecture where a research manager agent orchestrates specialized agents to plan searches, gather information, synthesize comprehensive reports, evaluate quality, and deliver them via email.

 ## Features